-- A request for service (unless there was no response to a first request for service). - A request for information or an explanation of a policy or procedure. - A complaint for which a statutory review process exists, such as an appeal against a planning decision which is dealt with under the Land Use Planning and Approvals Act 1993. - Disagreement with a policy, decision or direction of the Council. - An expression of dissatisfaction with the behaviour of a Councillor (refer Council's Code of Conduct for Councillors Policy). - Reports of damaged or faulty infrastructure. - Reports of nuisances, dogs, neighbours, noise, unauthorised building work or similar issues. - A complaint against a staff member (dealt with by Human Resources).
+- A request for service (unless there was no response to a first request for service). - A request for information or an explanation of a policy or procedure. - A complaint for which a statutory review process exists, such as an appeal against a planning decision which is dealt with under the Land Use Planning and Approvals Act 1993. - Disagreement with a policy, decision or direction of the Council. - An expression of dissatisfaction with the behaviour of a Councillor (refer to Council's Dispute Resolution Policy). - Reports of damaged or faulty infrastructure. - Reports of nuisances, dogs, neighbours, noise, unauthorised building work or similar issues. - A complaint against a staff member (dealt with by Human Resources).

-While many people think of at least some of the matters above as "complaints", to us they are "requests" that are a major part of what we do every day.
-Requests are mentioned within this Charter.
+While many people think of at least some of the matters above as "complaints", we view them as "requests" that form a significant part of our daily operations.
+These requests are addressed within this Charter.